-During the second quarter of 2021, SPDR SSGA US Sector Rotation ETF (XLSR) finished in positive territory and outperformed the S&P 500 Index.
-The fund finished the quarter with overweight positions in Industrials, Materials, and Technology.
+During the fourth quarter of 2022, XLSR finished up and outperformed the S&P 500 Index on both a NAV and market value basis.
+The fund finished the quarter with overweight positions in Consumer Staples, Financials, Materials, and Energy.

 The Market Regime Indicator (MRI) employs a quantitative framework and forward-looking market indicators, including equity- and currency-implied volatility, as well as credit spreads, to identify the current market risk environment.
 Tracking risk appetite shifts in the market cycle helps frame tactical asset allocation and volatility targets.